 Circumstances happen at sea that are sometimes due to “boater’s fatigue” rather than boating under the influence.
 This can be due to factors such as heat, the sun, noise, the wind, glare, and even the motion of a boat on the water for a long period of time.
 These factors can affect both the physical and mental abilities of the boat operator while on water.

 Have you been arrested for boating under the influence?
 Believe it or not, this is exactly the situation where an experienced DWI lawyer comes in handy.
-The Southern Oaks Law Team is here to help.
+The Southern Oaks Law Firm team is here to help.
 DWI attorney Taylor Fontenot knows the specifics of Louisiana’s local DWI laws.
 Contact Taylor today and know you are getting sympathy and strength as well as competency and expertise.